Join us for an adventure in flavor!

 This classic Chuck Roast Recipe is a hearty comfort food meal that is perfect for Sunday dinner or company meals.

 Chuck roast that cooks low and slow is hard to beat.
-We’ve sampled it in many flavors from around the world.
-Some of our favorite chuck roast recipes include Cuba’s Ropa Vieja, Moroccan Beef Tagine, and Mexico’s famous Beef Birria.
+I’ve sampled it in many flavors from around the world.
+Some of my favorite recipes using this cut include Cuba’s Ropa Vieja, Moroccan Beef Tagine, and Mexico’s famous Beef Birria.

 Today’s recipe shines because of its simplicity.
 No heavy handed seasoning here.
 Just a few fresh herbs added into the broth, and then that succulent, tender chuck roast gets to shine.